 A task assigned within an app.
-For example, a task to read Chapter 2 of The Hobbit in Apple Books or to solve Learn to Code 1 in Swift Playgrounds.
+For example, a task to read chapter 2 of The Hobbit in Apple Books or to solve Learn to Code 1 in Swift Playgrounds.
 See also activity.

-The mobile operating system software used by iPad, iPhone and iPod touch.
+Mobile operating system software used by iPad, iPhone and iPod touch.

 Apple’s Pages, Numbers and Keynote apps.
 You can use these apps to create documents, spreadsheets and presentations.

 A task assigned through a web URL.
 For example, a web link URL or file share link URL.
 See also activity.

 An iOS or iPadOS educational app that shares student progress with teachers through a developer framework.
 In Schoolwork, teachers can browse an app’s content, select app activities to assign to students, and view student progress.
 As students complete their assigned activities in the app, they can view their own progress data in Schoolwork.

 A school account is a Managed Apple ID used to sign in to a personal device, sign in to a shared device, or to access Apple services and portals (for example, iCloud, iTunes U, Apple School Manager and Schoolwork).
 School accounts are owned and controlled by a school or district.
 The institution can reset passwords, limit purchasing and communications, and set up role-based administration.

 Note: A school account is referred to as a Managed Apple ID in the Schoolwork User Guide for teachers.

 The Schoolwork sidebar lists classes for the school account you are using in Schoolwork.